-The operations performed by volunteer amateur radio operators and others as participants in the Sussex County AUXCOMM program are in support of the communication needs of the Sussex County Department of Emergency Operations, operating as an Auxiliary Communication Service (ACS) under the AUXCOMM program model.
-The Auxiliary Communication Leader (ACL), or his/her designee, is responsible for the operation of the AUXCOMM Program.
+The operations performed by volunteer amateur radio operators and others as participants in the Sussex County AUXCOMM program are in support of the communication needs of the Sussex County Department of Emergency Operations, operating as an Auxiliary Communication Service (ACS) under the AUXCOMM program concept.
+The ACL, or his/her designee, is responsible for the operation of the AUXCOMM Program.

 AUXCOMM personnel must meet designated training and acceptability standards.
 These individuals can be assigned to various tasks, within the level of their training and experience, at the direction of the ACL, the EOD or their designee.
 Licensed, and non-licensed individuals with specific skills, may participate in AUXCOMM related operations.